knbrlo/first-mile-meet-career-services/README.md

 # Meet Career Services

-The goal of Career Services is to help you get and start a tech career that you’ll love.
+The goal of Career Services is to help you get a job and start tech career that you’ll love.
 To do this, our Career Services team provides three main types of support:

 # Career Coaching
 Every student will be matched with a dedicated Career Coach approximately 4 weeks before they graduate who will support them via one-on-one meetings each week, until they secure a job (or reach whatever other goal they may have after graduation).